 Jin Hi Kim Electric Komungo Demo

 Live Internet Broadcast from Culturehub at La Mama Theater (NYC) 2013

 Jin Hi Kim is on PRI's The World

-Jin Hi Kim discusses her work on the Interpretations series with composer Richard Carrick
+Jin Hi Kim discusses her work on the Interpretations Series, New York

 Jin Hi Kim, electric komungo | MBC-National TV, S. Korea